frzi/swiftui-router/README.md

 A view that will only render its contents if its path matches that of the environment.
 Use `/*` to also match deeper paths.
 E.g.: the path `news/*` will match the following environment paths: `/news`, `/news/latest`, `/news/article/1` etc.

 #### Parameters
 Paths can contain parameters (or variables) that can be read individually.
 A parameter name is prefixed with a colon (`:`).
-Additionally, a parameter can be considered optional by postfixing it with a question mark (`?`).
+Additionally, a parameter can be considered optional by suffixing it with a question mark (`?`).
 The parameters are passed down as a `[String : String]` in an `RouteInformation` object to a `Route`'s contents.

 #### Parameter validation
 ```swift